peterchettiar/DEngZoomCamp_2025/Module-4-analytics-engineering/README.md

 from {{ ref("taxi_zone_lookup") }}
 ```

 3. Now to create a `fact_trips.sql` model in our `core` folder.
-The queru of the model as follows:
+The query of the model is as follows:
 ```sql
 {{
     config(